cathaypacific8747/am4/docs/guides/preface.md

 I still remember the typical morning in my middle school classroom in 2017.
 My eyes would fixate on the clock, counting down the seconds until the bell would ring at 10:41:18.
 Recess time meant it was time to open AM2, click the depart button, and strategise which aircraft to purchase.
-My friend, with a share value of \$620, ranking around 200 at the time, never revealed his secrets.
-I was determined to surpass him, meticulously crafting an Excel sheet to organize my planes and routes.

-I had a lot of fun learning and piecing together the `VLOOKUP`, `MATCH`, `INDEX` functions.
-It helped me immensely, and the rush of excitement when I finally overtook him was unforgettable, but I never quite felt a sense of pride.
+I always managed my planes in Excel - learning and piecing together the `VLOOKUP`, `MATCH`, `INDEX` functions were always the fun puzzle to solve.

 AM2 had a very simple game loop: routing to a specific set of airports will guarantee maximum profit.
-The game guides had very formulaic steps to help you grow - it felt like following an instruction manual and replicating it.
-Your growth would eventually reach a plateau and clicking the depart button felt like the annoying daily chore.
+The game guides had very *formulaic* steps to help you grow - it felt like following an instruction manual and replicating it.
+Worse yet, your airline's growth would eventually reach a plateau and clicking the depart button felt like the annoying daily chore.
 AM3 was similarly uneventful and I lost interest quickly.

-Fast forward Christmas 2019, I found myself competing with my friend in AM4 again.
+Fast forward Christmas 2019, I found myself competing with my friend in AM4.
 The game mechanics were a breath of fresh air: progressing in the game felt a lot like an explorer trekking through uncharted territory. *Everything*, ranging from stopover finding to optimal hubs and alliance contribution, was a mystery waiting to be solved.

-At the time, each aircraft had a maximum range and you can effectively double it using stopovers, but there was no better method that to extrapolate the destination with intuition.
-I developed and shared an Excel spreadsheet that helped players to do this automatically.
-I was amazed by the sheer amount of positivity and support from everyone in the community.
+I had been developing a stopover finder directly in Excel - I still remember first publishing it to the community and being amazed by the sheer amount of positivity from everyone.
+It inspired me to build more ambitious things, am4help, am4bot...
+AM4 was the sole reason I found my interest in programming and data analysis.

-Through the successes and setbacks, inaccuracies and complaints, AM4 sparked my interest in programming and data analysis.
-Although I've stopped playing since 2022 to focus on my journey in university, I'd like to share the guides we wrote for our alliance back in 2020-21.
+Though I've stopped playing since 2022 to focus on my journey in university, looking back, AM4 is much more than a simple game: the mathematical / programming concepts you learn are really interesting and satisfying!
 I hope to inspire technically inclined players to develop their own algorithms and explore concepts beyond the classroom :)

+# Structure

+The guides written here are mostly written for our alliance back in 2020-21 (ranked #1 for multiple months). **They are technical by nature and can be mathematically demanding**.
+However, I've tried to simplify them - each guide will *roughly* have three levels:

+- Easy (<8th grade)
+- Intermediate (9-10th grade)
+- Advanced (>10th grade)

+Some concepts we will explore:

+- finding and exploiting formulae in the game: regression and derivatives
+- how to allocate seats to aircraft

+Parts still under revision:

+- basic intro to the game
+- route searching and optimisation
+- hub searching